Liverpool College: History

 Liverpool College has occupied three sites since its foundation in 1840, unusual for a public school.
 The Upper School of what was then officially called 'Liverpool Collegiate' (since 1863), was moved from Shaw Street to Lodge Lane, Sefton Park in 1884 through the efforts of Rev. Selwyn.
 The erection of new school buildings started in 1887 and were completed in 1890.
 The first instance of a site in Mossley Hill occurred in 1896 where several acres were purchased as playing fields with the present pavilion being built in 1905.
 All ties with the Original building were severed in 1907 when it was sold to the Liverpool Corporation, and the masters and boys of the Middle and Lower schools remained to form the Liverpool Collegiate School.
 From 1917 to 1936 more land and buildings were purchased at the Site in Mossley Hill.
 The Junior wing (presently Mossley Vale) was opened by Lord Stanley and the foundation stone of St.Peter's chapel was laid by Mr. H. Sutton Timmis, Chairman of the governors.

 The college has held land on the present 26 acre (105,000 m2) site since 1896.
-In 1993 the Liverpool College for Girls, Huyton or Huyton College merged with Liverpool College to become a coeducational day school.

-The school is situated in Mossley Hill on North Mossley Hill Road and backing onto Queens Drive.
+In 1993 the Liverpool College for Girls, Huyton or Huyton College merged with Liverpool College to become a coeducational day school.The school is situated in Mossley Hill on North Mossley Hill Road and backing onto Queens Drive.
 Facilities on site include a fully equipped gymnasium and relaxation centre as well as AstroTurf courts and a Combined Cadet Force centre.
 It had been decided to proceed with plans to concentrate the whole school in what is currently the Lower School site, in a series of projects to construct newer and more up-to-date buildings.
 However, due to having planning permission rejected and also the financial situation, these plans were shelved indefinitely and instead a gradual programme of wholesale refurbishment of the school began in 2009.

-In September 2013 the school formally became an Academy, an independent school that is funded by central government, and therefore non-fee paying.
+In 2010 boarding began to return to the school and In September 2013 the school formally became an Academy, an independent school that is funded by central government, and therefore non-fee paying.

 Boarding and international school

 In September 2010, Liverpool College became a boarding school once again.
-As a consequence, the College extended its provision to include international students.
+As a consequence, the college extended its provision to include international students.
 However, when the school became an academy in 2013, boarding places at the school were now only available for UK and EU nationals.
 The school has become, therefore, one of the few state boarding schools in England.

-However Liverpool College International is a separate fee-paying international school located on the Liverpool College campus which is primarily for international students.
-The international school is set in its own buildings at the campus, but leases some of Liverpool College's facilities.
+For a short time "Liverpool College International" was a legally separate fee-paying international school located on the Liverpool College campus which was primarily for international students.
+The international school was set in its own buildings at the campus, but leased some of College's facilities.